-PRT To enter Playable RealTracks notes, press the [PRT] button and select Enable Playable RealTracks from the drop-down menu.
+To enter Playable Track notes, press the [PT] button and select Enable Playable Track from the drop-down menu.
 You will then see a message to confirm that a Hi-Q patch plugin will be installed on the track.
 Press OK to proceed.

-Now, the button gets the green borders to indicate that you are in the Playable RealTracks mode.
+Now, the button gets the green borders to indicate that you are in the Playable Track mode.
 In this mode, any note you enter will be heard during playback unlike RealCharts notes.

-The notes you have entered show in green and will be heard during playback along with the RealTrack audio.
-But you would want to have your own notes play in place of the RealTrack audio.
-So, press the [PRT] button, select Make a Mute Region to mute RealTracks from the drop-down menu, and set a region in the dialog.
+The notes you have entered show in green and will be heard during playback along with the generated accompaniment.
+But you would want to have your own notes play in place of the generated accompaniment.
+So, press the [PT] button, select Create Mute Region to mute generated accompaniment from the drop-down menu, and set a region in the dialog.
 This will add a green line at the top.
-When you play the song, the RealTracks audio in that region won't be heard, but the green notes you have entered will be heard.
-If you regenerate the RealTrack, it will be outside of this is region.
+When you play the song, the generated accompaniment in that region won't be heard, but the green notes you have entered will be heard.
+If you regenerate the track, it will be outside of this is region.

-There are other useful tools in the [PRT] button drop-down menu.
-For example, Make notes in selected area playable RT notes allows you to change all notes in the region you specify to playable RealTracks notes.
-There are also options to change volume of the playable notes in the selected area, choose a different SFZ sound, etc.
+There are other useful tools in the [PT] button drop-down menu.
+For example, Make notes in selected area playable notes allows you to change all notes in the region you specify to playable notes.
+There are also options to change volume of the playable notes in the selected area, choose a different SFZ sound, etc. Set MIDI Volume (and velocity) of Playable SFZ Sound opens a dialog with settings for MIDI volume and velocity.
+MIDI volume is 0-90, so if it is 90, you can't make it higher, but the MIDI velocity can be set separately and you can make that louder or softer.